julianfields/julianfields/source/2013-09-25-fall-is-here.html.markdown

 which turned into more questions until finally, I bought a new computer, and began learning code.
 Michael agreed to be my mentor in the world of vim, terminals, ruby, rails, html, css and so much more.
-Oh, and I was able to work out a deal that brougth me back to the family business to help with this transition.
-So, I must say, this is requiring work, and a bit of a plan, but the universe ulitimately listened to my request.  there is nothing that can explain the timing at which Michael and I re-connected.
+Oh, and I was able to work out a deal that brought me back to the family business to help with this transition.
+So, I must say, this is requiring work, and a bit of a plan, but the universe ulitimately listened to my request.
+There is nothing that can explain the timing at which Michael and I re-connected.
 Or the the perfection at which things have come together.
 I don't have any clue where this path will take me.
 I do know that it will be one heck of a